Go-Kart Racing Flags: What do They Mean?

 When you see this flag, you’re on your home stretch towards the finish line.
 Once you’ve passed the finished line, you have officially completed the race!
 Well done!

-This racing flag guide should give you an overview of what each flag means and more importantly how you conduct yourself on the race track when a flag is being waived at you.
+This racing flag guide should give you an overview of what each flag means and more importantly how you conduct yourself on the race track when a flag is being waved at you.
 Go-kart racers often oversee them in races, which can cause disqualification or lead to track accidents.
 Make sure that you always keep a clear lookout for a marshal when you approach the end of each lap.

 Before you start racing your go-kart on the track, it is recommended that you familiarize yourself with all the rules and flag definitions of each respective race track to ensure that you fully understand what they mean.
 Some tracks may have slightly different or modified meanings.
 Enjoy your race, and good luck!